Jobs at Sharp

-What units hire new grads?
+Which units hire new graduates?

 We offer two program tracks: unit-based and residency rotations.
 The New Graduate Nurse Residency position posting will list the available programs.
 Availability is based on facility needs.